IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Use shell company to requisition cargo crates, use of the freight elevators
 - Kevaran Traders guild was tied on whether to provide the government with more funding for naval presence around Avizallo, until Kingswill trading joined the guild and voted to increase naval presence
 - Launder money gained from Giltstern
-	- use money to buy black diamonds - used to resurrect fray wraiths (needs like 300gp per sahuagin)
+	- use money to buy violet diamonds - used to resurrect fray wraiths (needs like 300gp per sahuagin)
 	- use to pay someone to reverse engineer a key for krystin's automata
 - Planted leaflet printer as a sample sent to Featherweight
 - Informed Avizallo gov they were culling sahuagin to clear out a dock for ships - one of the small glass atolls around the isle